"

 1. Using Carter’s classification scheme, do you believe that child sexual abuse material should be defined as “incidental”; explain.

-2. In your opinions, what other classification scheme might better classify child sexual abuse material?
+2. In your opinion, what other classification scheme might better classify child sexual abuse material?
 Explain.

 3. Why does the number of cybervictims continue to grow?